Justin Gray (basketball): Sophomore year

-With the addition of freshman Chris Paul, who was also Gray’s roommate, Gray and Paul formed a solid backcourt that became of the best in the ACC.
+With the addition of freshman Chris Paul, who was also Gray’s roommate, Gray and Paul formed a solid backcourt that became one of the best in the ACC.
 Gray averaged 17.0 points per game and earned First-Team All-ACC honors.
 Wake Forest finished the season at 21–10 after losing to 1 seed Saint Joseph's in the Sweet Sixteen in the 2004 NCAA tournament.

 Junior year

 Gray averaged 16.0 points per game his junior year, helping lead Wake Forest, along with Paul and Eric Williams, to a 27–6 record and second-place finish in the ACC.
 The team entered the 2005 NCAA tournament as a No. 2 seed, but were upset in the second round by No. 7 West Virginia.
 Gray was named Second-Team All-ACC.

 Senior year

 After Chris Paul left for the NBA, the burden fell on Gray and Williams.
 Gray finished his final season at Wake Forest with 18.2 points per game and led the team to the 2006 NIT, where they lost to Minnesota.
 Wake Forest finished the season with a 17–17 record and 12th place finish in the ACC.
 Gray was again named Second-Team All-ACC.

 Gray finished his Wake Forest career with 1,946 points and 319 three-point field goals.
 Gray ranks 8th all-time in school history for points scored, was named All-ACC three times, and named to the ACC All-Freshman team.